hajekj/blog/_posts/2020-10-07-working-on-surface-pro-x.md

 Connectivity in general is good.
 You get one Surface adapter, which is also a charger, with the awesome feature of a built-in USB charger for your phone or another device and two USB-C ports.
 Getting a USB-C adapter is a must, I carry a [Microsoft USB-C Travel Hub](https://www.microsoft.com/en-us/p/microsoft-usb-c-travel-hub/8nlwz0mqk26d), so I can pretty much connect to anything, except for my Audio Jack headphones from Apple.

 I use AirPods with my iPhone, however the AirPods experience on Windows isn't really so great.
 You can use AirPods as sound output, but not as input at the same time - but it looks like a Teams-related issue rather than general system issue ([1](https://answers.microsoft.com/en-us/msoffice/forum/msoffice_o365admin-mso_teams-mso_o365b/microsoft-teams-and-apple-airpod-compatability/8e37c3c2-f8e2-4f51-9888-1a6ea65de713?auth=1), [2](https://microsoftteams.uservoice.com/forums/555103-public/suggestions/33069673-support-for-airpods)).

+One more thing which I am really looking forward to is the [x64 emulation which should be coming soon](https://blogs.windows.com/windowsexperience/2020/09/30/now-more-essential-than-ever-the-role-of-the-windows-pc-has-changed/) to all ARM64 based devices with Windows 10!

 All in all, this is a great experience and I am really in love with my Surface Pro X!